RocketCommunicationsInc/astro-uxds/_content/getting-started/developers.md

 ### Getting Started
 You can import Astro UXDS Web Components to an existing application using npm and litElement.
-Detailed instructions for using Astro components are available in the project’s README.
+Detailed instructions for using Astro components are available in the project’s [README](https://github.com/RocketCommunicationsInc/astro-components/blob/master/README.md).

-If you’re considering a non-Web Component Astro implementation, directions for including Astro CSS and other static assets are available here.
-For those developing offline applications, be sure to review the special considerations for offline Astro assets.
+If you’re considering a non-Web Component Astro implementation, directions for this process will be available soon.

 ### EGS Compliance